-Police issue warning over TikTok ‘challenge’ as children overdose on paracetamol
+Police issue warning over online ‘challenge’ as children overdose on paracetamol

 “These are criminal events,” she said.
 “Many shops put their barriers down and closed which led to loss of earnings.
 JD Sports were deprived of their goods as well.”

-Ms Jones said another TikTok inspired event was arranged around the same time in Southend in Essex and that the Met intercepted an event in Bexleyheath.
+Ms Jones said another TikTok inspired event was arranged around the same time in Southend in Essex and that the Met intercepted an event in Bexleyheath - although TikTok has again said there was no evidence for these.

 “We are seeing a worrying trend, and as a police and crime commissioner it is my job to make sure there is a police service that is effective.